laravel/docs/pennant.md

         return Lottery::odds(1 / 1000);
     });

-You will notice that the Closure we have defined is not expecting a `User`, but is instead expecting a `Team` model.
-To check if this feature is active for a user's team, you should pass the team to the `for` method.
+You will notice that the closure we have defined is not expecting a `User`, but is instead expecting a `Team` model.
+To determine if this feature is active for a user's team, you should pass the team to the `for` method offered by the `Feature` facade:

     use Laravel\Pennant\Feature;